-If you like horror movies, scaring your friends, walking through the woods at night by yourself... than you are going to want to check out these haunted destinations.
+If you like horror movies, scaring your friends, or walking through the woods at night by yourself, then you are going to want to check out these haunted destinations.
 Below are some of the scariest haunted houses, barns, factories and woods in Ontario.
 Think you can get through these courses without chickening out?
 Or perhaps you have?
-We'd love to hear your feedback in the comments section or suggest ones we may have missed.
-We can always add more to the list.

 1. Nightmares Fear Factory

 5631 Victoria Ave

 Nightmares Fear Factory is known for their hidden camera photos – capturing participants in their moments of absolute terror.
 To date, over 140,000 people have chickened out – that is, bailed at some point before finishing the walk through the Fear Factory.
 Nightmares Fear Factory is open year round, but is a great place to venture to if looking for some Halloween fear.
 This two-time Niagara Falls Attraction of the Year is a great place for mature thrill seekers – "mature" meaning do not bring your 3-year-old through this unless you want them sleeping with you until they go to college.
 This also makes for a great date night.

 Ayr, Ontario (15 minutes from Cambridge, Kitchener & Waterloo)